bmeviauac01/softwarelab1/docs/GitHub.md

         ![GitHub create pull request](images/github/github-draft-pr-ready.png)

     !!! info "Maximum 5"
         Evaluations that fail due to transient errors, such as network problems, are not counted into the 5 evaluations.
-But if you trigger more evaluation by mistake, or on purpose, it will be sanctioned.
+But if you trigger more evaluation by mistake or on purpose, it will be sanctioned.
 You are required to **test your solution locally** before submitting it.

 1. **FINALLY**, when you are ready, assign the _pull request_ to your laboratory instructor.
 This step is considered as the submission of your work.